openmrs-fsig/FSIG-OpenMRS/OpenMRS Technical Documentation 157937b904478040b927f0cbb55fca60/Application Configuration 157937b90447806ca3bbe0dfc06e29b5.md

 sudo systemctl restart tomcat
 ```

 Now you should see the OpenMRS installation wizard when you go to the openmrs page(ex: https://sandbox.fsig-mrs.com/openmrs).
 If you are setting up a fresh instance of OpenMRS, you can go through these installation prompts however you’d like.
-If you are trying to restore OpenMRS data from a backup, follow the instructions <LINK>
+If you are trying to restore OpenMRS data from a backup, follow the instructions [restore from a database backup](Restoring%20from%20a%20database%20backup%2015a937b9044780298f36d93b32c88d12.md)